Introduction

 A precisely balanced memory network constrained by pDp

 Autoassociative memory networks map inputs onto output patterns representing learned information.
 Classical models proposed this mapping to be accomplished by discrete attractor states that are defined by assemblies of E neurons and stabilized by global homeostatic inhibition.
 However, as seen in Scaled I networks, global inhibition is insufficient to maintain a stable, biologically plausible firing rate distribution.
-This problem can be overcome by including I neurons in assemblies, which leads to precise synaptic balance.
-To explore network behavior in this regime under biologically relevant conditions we created a spiking network model constrained by experimental data from pDp.
+This problem can be overcome by including I neurons in assemblies, which leads to more precise synaptic balance.
+To explore network behavior in this regime under biologically relevant conditions we built a spiking network model constrained by experimental data from pDp.
 The resulting Tuned networks reproduced additional experimental observations that were not used as constraints including irregular firing patterns, lower output than input correlations, and the absence of persistent activity.
 Hence, pDpsim recapitulated characteristic properties of a biological memory network with precise synaptic balance.

 Neuronal dynamics and representations in precisely balanced memory networks